GoncaloCerveira/SCC_Project/README.md

 # SCC_Project

-The project was made for the porpuses of Cloud Computing Systems
+The project was created for the purpose of Cloud Computing Systems course.

 The project consists in the design and implementation of the backend for a house rental company and the companion testing scripts.